Solar panels are becoming increasingly popular, and you will find many more of them installed on caravans than you would just 10 or 15 years ago.

 This kit can be quickly mounted to the roof of your caravan so you can start generating your electricity.

-It’s no surprise to see another Photonic solar panel, but this time it’s a 100-watt solar panel which is best suited if you have lower energy requirements, but the efficiency of this is still high.
+It’s no surprise to see another Photonic solar panel on our list, but this time it’s a 100-watt solar panel which is best suited for lower energy requirements.

 The monocrystalline solar panels have a durable aluminium frame which makes it perfect for a range of weather conditions.
 It’s supplied with 5m of special 4mm solar cable which can function in high-temperature environments such as your caravan roof.